MLIB

 Class for storing asset files in Windows resource data.

-This class provides a mechanism for 'hiding' the different assets needed by a HTTP server (pages, CSS files, images, etc.) inside the EXE file.
+This class provides a mechanism for embedding different "assets" like those needed by a HTTP server (pages, CSS files, images, etc.), inside a Windows executable or DLL.

 Each asset is stored as a user-defined resource of type RESFILE (defined as 256) and is identified by its ID.
 An asset can be written to a file.
 When the asset object goes out of scope the file is deleted.